Why is van insulation important?

 PIR insulation is an excellent choice because it is lightweight, moisture resistant, affordable, non-toxic and fire resistant.

-PIR boards come in a range of thicknesses and are excellent choices for insulating the ceiling and floor of a van conversion.
+Foam boards come in a range of thicknesses and are excellent choices for insulating the ceiling and floor of a van conversion.
 The only danger is from inhaling the dust created when cutting the boards.
 We found using a sharp knife created a very clean cut with minimal dust, but we were also careful to use masks when cutting.
 Either side of PIR insulation is usually a reflective barrier which helps keep radiant heat within your van.

 Our PIR Verdict: Great for sub floor and ceiling